MEDFAIR: Benchmarking Fairness for Medical Imaging: Acknowledgment

 Yongshuo Zong is supported by the United Kingdom Research and Innovation (grant EP/S02431X/1), UKRI Centre for Doctoral Training in Biomedical AI at the University of Edinburgh, School of Informatics.
 For the purpose of open access, the author has applied a creative commons attribution (CC BY) licence to any author accepted manuscript version arising.
+We thank Dr. Maria Valdés Hernández for the discussion of data preprocessing.
+We acknowledge the data resources providers at Appendix \ref{app:ack}.

 {A\arabic{table}}